jcolag/entropy-arbitrage/2021-10-13-words-changed.md

   just
 -a note
 +notes
-  that the work is going to include some content that may [stimulate a trauma response](https://en.wikipedia.org/wiki/Trauma_trigger) in a minority of the audience.
+  that the work is going to include some content that may {% wiki Trauma_trigger|stimulate a trauma response|en %} in a minority of the audience.
 Specifically, people suffering from post-traumatic stress may find that the content reminds them of the traumatizing event in such a way that it produces flashbacks or other panicked reactions.
 ```

 Lines that start with a space include unchanged text from a line.
 Lines that start with a subtraction sign (`-`) include words that were removed.
 And the lines that start with an addition sign (`+`) include words that were added.
 So, we pick up the `+` and `-` lines and count the words on them to get a total.
 In plain English, this syntax means that I fixed the subject-verb agreement in a sentence.